Today, let’s talk devotionals for homeschool moms. We get overwhelmed, and we don’t need to be!

 I recently had the privilege of studying 2 of Shadia Hrichi’s Bible studies, and wow!
 Remember my newfound fascination with context?
 Both the Hagar Bible study and the one on Legion, which shows God to the Rescue, were incredible.

 These were both 6-week studies, 5 days each.
 I think they took me closer to 12 weeks each.
 A couple of times I had the house to myself for a while, and did about 5 lessons in one sitting because I couldn’t put it down!
+These make for great Bible study for homeschool moms or anyone else!

 And here are several Bible studies to help you choose Faith over Fear.
 It’s not easy sometimes, but it does get easier with practice!!!